angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 :::

-I consider into LED, crack LED for {U}{U}{U}, crack the Grove and cycle until the Oracle.
+I consider into LED, crack LED for {U}{U}{U}, crack the Grove and cycle until the oracle.
 As it turns out, my opponent had Orim's Chant in hand, things would've been bleak had I let him untap.

 Record: 1-0